 But while there is some similarity between the two, and many people want to incorporate a membership plugin with their WordPress eLearning platform, they do provide very different features.

-let’s take a look at the better options in the market today.
+let’s take a look at the 4 best learning management system options in the market today.

 1. LifterLMS ($99-$299)

 LifterLMS is a popular WordPress LMS plugin that comes bundled with a lot of useful features.
 Even on existing WordPress websites, it’s simple to set up and provides you with an easy way to create interacting online courses.
 It comes with an integrated drag-and-drop course builder and has the ability to help you build the course with audio, video, image, and text-based courses complete.

 Pros: built-in drag and drop course builder, ability to assign homework, integration with popular services such as MailChimp, offline downloadable materials

 Cons: The interface is a bit dated to access most features you need to buy addons or the expensive plan

 The LearnDash developers have a history in the learning field.
 This implies that this plugin was built on the basis of the experience and the expertise gained from working in that field.
 This has contributed to LearnDash ‘s popularity among learning and teaching professionals and explains why it is likely to be seen in use at many universities.

 Pros: Built from an industry’s perspective, it supports unlimited online training courses and portable learning tools like Tin Can API, accept recurring payments and drip-fed content, integrated with Paid Memberships Pro to manage membership features